schuang/essential-command-line-tools-tutorial/README.md

 if used properly.
 For example, when connecting with a remote server, using the text-based tool is lightweight and fast without the overhead (and hassle) of launching the  X11/graphical server on the local computer.
-Using the text-based tools are not as hard (or mysterious) as it may sound once the basics are understood.
+Using the text-based tools is not as hard (or mysterious) as it may sound once the basics are understood.
 Once the user is familiar with it, it is possible to operate at the speed of muscle memory (e.g. without touching the computer mouse) when editing programs or texts.
 We will discuss, explain and demonstrate a number of